Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Methodology

 The analysis is restricted to regions where all three CO, H$\alpha$, and 21~$\mu$m were observed.
-We note that, effectively, smaller field-of-views are considered compared to \citetalias{Kim_2022_environmental_dep}.
-In addition, the statistical method used in this study aims at providing averaged parameters over “typical” star-forming regions; hence, bright peaks of emission in any of the three tracers are systematically masked.
+We note that, effectively, smaller field of views are considered compared to \citetalias{Kim_2022_environmental_dep}.
+In addition, the statistical method used in this study aims at providing averaged parameters over typical star-forming regions; hence, bright peaks of emission in any of the three tracers are systematically masked.
 To do so, we follow the same approach as presented in \citetalias{Kim_2022_environmental_dep}, by ordering the peaks from the brightest to dimmest and looking for a sharp break in the intensity distribution of peaks.
 This typically results in a maximum of three masked peaks in H$\alpha$ or CO in any galaxy, which are shown as white circles in Figure~\ref{rgb_with_mask}.
-We updated these masks in order to also exclude bright peaks in the 21~$\mu$m maps, following the same method, which results on average in masking 2 additional peaks in 21~$\mu$m (shown as green circles in Figure~\ref{rgb_with_mask}).
+We updated these masks in order to also exclude bright peaks in the 21~$\mu$m maps, following the same method, which results on average in masking two additional peaks in 21~$\mu$m (shown as green circles in Figure~\ref{rgb_with_mask}).
 The exact number of masked peaks and the corresponding thresholds in surface brightness are reported in Table~\ref{table_input_param}.
-We note that the number of masked peaks represent less than 1\% of the total number of detected peaks in 21~$\mu$m (median value of $\sim$200 peaks per galaxy).
+Although such peaks account for only a small fraction of the total number of peaks (typically $\leq 1$\%, and $\leq 3$\% for all galaxies), they contribute disproportionately to the total compact 21$\mu$m flux.
+Since the derived timescales are flux-weighted, including them biases the measurements, which become less representative of the averaged cloud population.
+We further detail the biases introduced by the inclusion of overly bright 21$\mu$m peaks in Appendix \ref{appendix_mask_peaks}.

 Following \citetalias{Kim_2022_environmental_dep}, we also mask the galactic centers, which are affected by blending.
 We note that masking the central regions of galaxies exclude a significant fraction of the total flux of the galaxies, making our analysis only representative of the star-formation timeline in the outer parts of galaxies.
 The final masks, that include masks of the galactic centers affected by blending, as well as masks of bright peaks and regions affected by instrumental effects such as diffraction spikes, are shown in Figure~\ref{rgb_with_mask}.
 These slight modifications of the masked regions, as well as the new prescriptions adopted for metallicity and the CO-to-H$_2$ conversion factors (see Section \ref{subsect_other_observables}) involve moderate variations of the predicted parameters compared to the previous analysis from \citetalias{Kim_2022_environmental_dep}, which are further discussed in the Appendix \ref{appendix_material}.